National Party (South Africa): Hendrik Verwoerd

 Thus, on 15 March 1961, ostensibly to Britain an awkward decision and causing a split within the Commonwealth, but more likely to avoid further condemnation and embarrassment, Verwoerd withdrew his application and announced that South Africa would become a republic outside the Commonwealth.
-His decision was received with regret by the Prime Ministers of the UK, Australia and New Zealand, but was met with obvious approval from South Africa's critics.
-Verwoerd issued a statement the next day to the effect that the move would not affect South Africa's relationship with the United Kingdom.
+His decision was received with regret by the Prime Ministers of the UK, Australia and New Zealand but was met with obvious approval from South Africa's critics.
+Verwoerd said the next day that the move would not affect South Africa's relationship with the United Kingdom.
 On his homecoming, he was met with a rapturous reception.
-Afrikaner nationalists were not at all deterred by the relinquishment of Commonwealth membership, for they regarded the Commonwealth as little more than the British Empire in disguise.
+Afrikaner nationalists were not deterred by the relinquishment of Commonwealth membership, for they regarded the Commonwealth as little more than the British Empire in disguise.
 They believed that South Africa and the United Kingdom had absolutely nothing in common, and even UP leader Sir De Villiers Graaff praised Verwoerd for his handling of the situation.

 On 31 May 1961, South Africa became a republic.
-The date was a significant one in Afrikaner history, as it heralded the anniversary of a number of historical events, the 1902 Treaty of Vereeniging, which ended the Anglo-Boer War; South Africa's becoming a union in 1910; and the first hoisting of the Union flag in 1928.
+The date was a significant one in Afrikaner history, as it heralded the anniversary of several historical events, the 1902 Treaty of Vereeniging, which ended the Anglo-Boer War; South Africa's becoming a union in 1910; and the first hoisting of the Union flag in 1928.
 The Afrikaner republican dream had finally come to reality.

-The significance of Commonwealth withdrawal turned out to be less than had been expected.
+The significance of Commonwealth withdrawal turned out to be less than expected.
 It was not necessary for South Africa to amend its trading preferences, and Prime Minister Macmillan reciprocated Verwoerd's assurance that withdrawal would not alter trade between South Africa and the UK.

-South Africa had now its first independent constitution, although the only real constitutional change was that the State President, in charge for seven years, would assume the now-vacant position of the Queen as Head of State.
-C. R. Swart, the State President elect, took the first republican oath as State President of South Africa before Chief Justice L.C.
-Steyn (DRC).
+South Africa now had its first independent constitution.
+However, the only real constitutional change was that the State President, in charge for seven years, would assume the now-vacant position of the Queen as Head of State.
+C. R. Swart, the State President-elect, took the first republican oath as State President of South Africa before Chief Justice L. C. Steyn (DRC).

 Although White inhabitants were generally happy with the republic, united in their support of Verwoerd, the Blacks defiantly rejected the move.
 Nelson Mandela and his National Action Council demonstrated from 29 to 31 May 1961.
 The republican issue would strongly intensify resistance to apartheid.

+In October 1961, Verwoerd appointed the National Party's two first English-speaking ministers.